RoelTim/tsm-honeyfile-nlp-enticement/README.md

 | **DPT**           | 100           | 20           | 20            | 20           | 160           |
 | **Total**         | 303           | 65           | 65            | 65           |               |

-And the breakdown of the corresponding local context data set:

 ## Citation

 If you find our code useful, please cite our paper: